stochastic-sisyphus/prophetic-emergentomics/README.md

-# prophetic-emergentomics
-The Prophecy of the Emergent Economy: Beyond Prediction—Frameworks for Economic Evolution
+# The Prophecy of the Emergent Economy: Beyond Prediction—Frameworks for Economic Evolution